AskMeAgain/Event-Meshinery/README.md

 [Detailed Documentation](modules/meshinery-core/scheduler.md)

-The scheduler takes a list of tasks, creates small "work packages" (called TaskRuns) from them, and executes them on all available threads.
-You can register some hooks and decorators which will work " globally" for all tasks
+The RoundRobinScheduler takes a list of tasks, creates small "work packages" (called TaskRuns) based on each task, and executes them on all available threads.
+The scheduler has alot of configurations and can run in a continuous way or stop processing when all inputsources are exhausted.

     RoundRobinScheduler.builder()
-        .isBatchJob(true)
         .task(task)
-        .registerDecorators([..])
-        .registerShutdownHook([..])
-        .registerStartupHook([..])
+        [..]
         .backpressureLimit(100)
         .buildAndStart();